gwtproject/gwt-site/src/main/markdown/doc/latest/DevGuideDeploying.md

 <p>Deploying a GWT application on a servlet container is also an easy process.
 Since the GWT compiler generates output in a directory structure that is already compliant to the <a href="http://jcp.org/aboutJava/communityprocess/mrel/jsr154/index2.html">Servlet 2.5 API specification</a>, you can deploy your application from the output directory itself.
 It would be better practice to copy the output and deploy it to a separate directory on your servlet container, however.</p>

-<p>Referring to the <a href="http://gwt.google.com/samples/DynaTable/DynaTable.html">DynaTable</a> sample, deploying your project would involve copying the GWT compiler output to the following path on your servlet container:</p>
+<p>Referring to the DynaTable sample, deploying your project would involve copying the GWT compiler output to the following path on your servlet container:</p>

 <pre class="prettyprint">
 webapps/dynatable/DynaTable.html